 AFC Bournemouth is an English football club based in Bournemouth.
-They currently feature in League Two.
+After decades in the third and fourth divisions, they currently feature in the Premier League.

 AFC Bournemouth were established in 1899 out of the hubris of the Boscombe St. John’s Club as Boscombe FC.
 In 1923 they assumed the name Bournemouth and Boscombe Athletic FC and in 1972 they became AFC Bournemouth.

-AFC Bournemouth play their home matches at Dean Court that can accommodate 9,600 spectators.
+AFC Bournemouth play their home matches at Dean Court (currently known as Vitality Stadium) that can accommodate 11,379 spectators.
 They bear the nickname ‘The Cherries’.